vweevers/about-native-addons/README.md

-# about-native-modules
+# about-native-addons

-**Collecting data on npm packages with Node.js native addons.**
+**Collects data on all Node.js native addons found in the npm registry.**

 ## Data